lucastvms/lucastvms.github.io/_posts/2019-11-12-data-analysis-practical-part-1.md

 *Instructions:*
 1. Follow the link to *[download](https://www.anaconda.com/distribution/)* and to *[set up](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/)* your Jupyter Lab to compile R after you've installed the Anaconda Navigator.
 2. Remember to *[download](https://github.com/lucastvms/lucastvms.github.io/blob/master/assets/datasets/Developers.zip)* the datasets, unzip and configure its path on the code.
+3. One of the libraries we'll be loading uses the system variable JAVA_HOME.
+Please install the correct version of Java JRE of it into your PC and set correctly its JAVA_HOME.
+Access this [link](https://www.r-statistics.com/2012/08/how-to-load-the-rjava-package-after-the-error-java_home-cannot-be-determined-from-the-registry/) to know more about the error for not having the variable correctly setted (this site also has a link to download manually the Java JRE) and this [link](https://stackoverflow.com/questions/2619584/how-to-set-java-home-on-windows-7) to know how to set the JAVA_HOME variable correctly.

 Here's our *[R script](https://github.com/lucastvms/lucastvms.github.io/blob/master/assets/r-scripts/Effectiness.R)*: